 - The Legal Hold web app columns do not support sorting in version 5.4.

-- In Code42 environments with a version 5.3 on-premises master server that also use Code42 cloud storage, the Restore History page may not accurately reflect the user who initiated a device restore (push restore) if restoring from the Code42 cloud destination.
+- In Code42 environments with a version 5.3 on-premises authority server that also use Code42 cloud storage, the Restore History page may not accurately reflect the user who initiated a device restore (push restore) if restoring from the Code42 cloud destination.
 Web restores and restores from the CrashPlan app are not affected.

 - Computer-to-computer backups may stop if one computer upgrades to CrashPlan app version 4.8 and the other computer remains on version 4.7 or earlier.
 This could occur if one computer is using an unsupported operating system, such as Windows XP (which cannot be upgraded to CrashPlan app version 4.8).

 - On a Windows device, after adopting a backup created by a Mac or Linux device, the 4.x CrashPlan app displays 0 MB selected for backup even though files are backed up.

 - In organizations with Compliance Settings enabled, Org Admins cannot create child organizations; only SYSADMINS can create child organizations.

 - In the 5.x CrashPlan app, if more than one restore is in progress and the user pauses one restore, that restore cannot be resumed until the CrashPlan app is closed and restarted.